raymundovr/d-flow/README.md

 - That the step that you want to reach is defined for the flow
 - That the step that you want to reach is within the range
 - If there are conditions for the transition they must be satisfied
-- If there are other steps marked as dependencies (step requirements) that they are completed as well, specificaly useful on parallel branches.
+- If there are other steps marked as requirements that they are completed as well (specificaly useful on parallel branches).

 ## Some examples